AzizFacilex/Hadoop-SortWordLength/README.md

 Contributions are welcome to this project.
 If you find a bug or have a feature request, please create a new issue on GitHub.
 Pull requests are also welcome.

 License:
-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License v3.0.
 See the LICENSE file for more details.